 Whether allergies or an infection cause sinusitis, you suffer from symptoms like nasal congestion and pressure around your nose and eyes.
-Dr. Kathy Yu-Syken at OCEANN has extensive experience determining the precise cause of your problem and creating customized treatment that targets your unique needs.
-If you have questions about your symptoms or need to schedule an appointment to get relief, call the office in Huntington Beach, California, or book an appointment online.
+Our providers at OCEANN have extensive experience determining the precise cause of your problem and creating customized treatment that targets your unique needs.
+If you have questions about your symptoms or need to schedule an appointment to get relief, call the office in Huntington Beach, California, or request an appointment online.

 Sinusitis refers to inflammation of one or more or the eight paranasal sinuses located along and above your nose.

 When the sinus lining becomes inflamed and swollen, the opening from the sinus into your nasal cavity gets blocked.
 As a result, mucus produced in the sinus can’t drain, so it builds up inside the sinus and causes an infection.

 Sinusitis usually appears together with rhinitis, which is in an infection in the membranes lining your nasal passages.
 The two are so closely related that sinusitis is referred to as rhinosinusitis.